xmenage/print_with_clay_at_CODA/README.md

 ### Prerequisites

 To get started, you will need:
-- A fairly recent version of Python.
-All the code here has been tested with Python 3.12.
-It should include pip and venv
+- Python.
+All the code here has been tested with Python 3.12
 - Git client

 ### Setup the environment